This Brain Balancing Act Allows Consciousness This Brain Balancing Act Allows Consciousness

 Two types of thinking have a time-sharing deal going on in your brain.

 While consciousness remains “the hard problem” — as in what exactly is it?
 Where is it? — a new study published in Science Advances sheds surprising light on how the brain switches us from conscious to unconscious states and vice versa.
 It has something to do with an imbalance between two neural systems.
-In fact, consciousness requires that im
+In fact, consciousness requires that imbalance.

 Information

-You’ve reached your free article’s limit this month.
+Breaking news!
+This is the second of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
-If you have an active subscription, please log in.

 Subscribe